iifl-logo

 Mahindra Holidays believes that IT plays an active role in providing a competitive edge and contributes directly to its performance.
 The Company has invested significant resources in its IT architecture and benefits from it in all key spheres of its operations.

 During the year, the Company took several tech-based measures to support growth.
-This included extending the core IT infrastructure to its new operating locations — both resorts and sales offices.
-E_orts to upgrade its IT assets and application environment to digitise processes in customer acquisition, resort operations and member experience have already been discussed in the respective sections of this report.
-It is also working on developing a customised property management and point-of-sale system suitable for its specific needs.
-This is currently under testing and is expected to be rolled-out in the next financial year.
+This included implementing a new Property Management System across its resorts, which allows better integration for all key resort services and points of sale.
+The core IT infrastructure was also extended to its new operating locations — both resorts and sales offices.
+Efforts to upgrade its IT assets and application environment to digitise processes in customer acquisition, resort operations and member experience have already been discussed in the respective sections of this report.

-Security continued to be an important area of focus in 2023-24.
+Security continued to be an important area of focus in 2024-25.
 This included upgrading security infrastructure as well as strengthening internal data security systems and processes.
-Several training sessions on security awareness and phishing drills were also conducted to sensitise employees.
+Several training sessions on security awareness and drills were also conducted to sensitise employees.

 Environment Social Governance ("ESG")